amadeus4dev/developer-guides/docs/resources/hotels.md

 ## Search hotels

 ### Get a list of hotels by location

-First, users should be able to search hotels for a given location. the [Hotel List API](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-list/api-reference) returns the list of hotels based on a city or a geographic code to answer a question such as **"what are the hotels closed to the city hall?"** `Hotel List API` has 3 endpoints to utilize based on your search criteria. it returns `hotel name`, `location`, and `hotel id` for you to move to the next steps of the hotel search.
+First, users should be able to search hotels for a given location.
+The [Hotel List API](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-list/api-reference) returns the list of hotels based on a city or a geographic code.
+To answer a question, such as **"what are the hotels closed to the city hall?"** the `Hotel List API` has three endpoints to utilize based on your search criteria.
+It returns `hotel name`, `location`, and `hotel id` for you to proceed to the next steps of the hotel search.

-based on the search criteria, you will get the list of `hotelId` with hotel information as below.
+Based on the search criteria, you will get the list of `hotelId` with hotel information as in the example below.

 ```json
         {
             "chainCode": "AC",